USA Study Visa Immigration

 Supporting Financial Documents required for F1 Visa

-For the USA, students need to show proof of the amount of fund they need to cover for the first year total expenses.
+For the USA, students need to show proof of the amount of funds they need to cover the first year’s total expenses.
 It includes tuition fees, living expenses, and other expenses (like books).
-They also need to show the proof of the readily available funds for rest of the tenure of education.
+They also need to show proof of the readily available funds for the rest of the tenure of education.

 Evidence of Financial Resources required for F1 Visa